Skip to content

 Can I get comprehensive cover for driving in Europe?

-If you have fully comprehensive car insurance at home, and you want the same level of cover for driving abroad, ask your insurance provider if they can extend your policy to include comprehensive European car insurance cover.
-You might need to pay extra, but it could be worth doing for greater peace of mind.
+If you have comprehensive car insurance at home and you want the same level of cover for driving abroad, ask your insurance provider if they can extend your policy to include comprehensive European car insurance.
+You might need to pay extra.

 Can I get temporary car insurance for driving abroad?

-If you can’t get the cover you want with your existing policy, then temporary car insurance for driving abroad could be a good option.
+If you can’t get the cover you want with your existing car insurance policy, then temporary car insurance for driving abroad could be a good option.

 Can I drive abroad on a provisional licence?